Drumming (snipe): Common snipe

+The common snipe (Gallinago gallinago) is widespread as a breeding bird across much of northern Eurasia.
+It ranges from 25 to 27 cm in length and some characteristic traits of their appearance include having horizontal ochre stripes along their back, dark stripes on top of their head, and light underparts which disrupts their plumage and breaks up their shape when they are resting.

 Wilson's snipe

-The Wilson's snipe (Gallinago delicata) was historically considered to be both a subspecies of the common snipe and also distinct from them, however, the differences in their drumming display and morphology have, in recent years, allowed for the Wilson snipe to be classified as having its own specific status.
-They are medium in size, with a total length of 28 cm (280 mm) and 100 g in mass.
+The Wilson's snipe (Gallinago delicata) was historically considered to be both a subspecies of the common snipe and also distinct from it; however, the differences in their drumming display and morphology have, in recent years, allowed for the Wilson's snipe to be classified as having its own specific status.
+It is similar to common snipe in size or marginally larger, with a total length of 26 to 28 cm and 100 g in weight.
 Some characteristic traits of their appearance include having a black-striped crown, light-coloured spots that form 4 lines running down their back, and a russet tail.